Understanding the Differences Between Pipe Relining and Pipe Replacement

 - The lining of CIPP is utilized in pipe relining.

-- A replacement pipe may be needed in the case of pipes that have been severely damaged.
+- A replacement pipe may be needed for pipes that are badly damaged.

-- Pipe replacement is costly and time-consuming.
+- Pipe replacement is costly and lengthy.

 Is Pipe Relining a thing?